matbloch/coding_quickstarter/Web/GraphQL/graphene.md

 - define query object type with SQLAlchemy model and attribute `interfaces = (graphene.relay.Node,)`
 - add `node = graphene.relay.Node.Field()` to `Query`
+  - As is required in the [Relay specification](https://facebook.github.io/relay/docs/graphql-relay-specification.html), the server must implement a root field called `node` that returns a `Node` Interface.
 - use `graphene.relay.Node.Field` as type for single object query
 - use `SQLAlchemyConnectionField` as type for multi object query